on this page

 What’s good about it

 We tell you the child support amount.
 You agree together on how and when to pay.
-It doesn’t involve us much, you talk to each other directly.
+It doesn’t involve us much.
+You talk to each other directly.

 Without needing to tell us, you can agree on: